 Hey!
-My name is George — I study physics and I’m an incoming PhD student at UChicago.
-I studied Math & Physics at Yale, and graduated in May 2020 with Distinction in the Major.
-I’m Coptic-American, and I was born and raised in New Jersey.
+My name is George Iskander — I study physics and I’m a PhD student at UChicago.
+I’m with Salman Habib’s group at Argonne National Laboratory.
+I studied math physics at Yale, and graduated in 2020 with my B.S. and with Distinction in the Major, and in 2022, I received my M.S in physics.
+I’m Coptic- and Egyptian-American, and I was born and raised in New Jersey.

 You can contact me at email@example.com.